 At this point, I see many of the characters in Nisekoi: False Love more as “character types” than as actual characters.
 In some respects, knowing what comes later pretty much confirms that belief for me.
 There really doesn’t seem to have been a whole lot in the way of character progression between these early chapters and the more recent chapters of the series.

-Again, it’s not that Nisekoi: False Love is a bad series, but I just have a lot of “been there, done that” feeling due to the manga I’ve already read and the anime I’ve already seen that have similar ideas, themes, and tropes in them.
+Again, it’s not that Nisekoi: False Love is a bad series, but I just have a lot of a “been there, done that” feeling due to the manga I’ve already read and the anime I’ve already seen that have similar ideas, themes, and tropes in them.
 And, personally, I think the series I’ve already read and seen that use similar ideas and tropes used them a bit better.
 Readers who haven’t experienced Ranma 1/2 and Love Hina before reading Nisekoi: False Love will probably be able to have a better appreciation for this series.

 Additional posts about Nisekoi: False Love: